jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-If Reason can only deal with well-typed data, then how can it work with external data which our program has no control over?
+So far so good.
+But if we say that Reason can only deal with well-typed data, then how can it work with external data which our programs have no control over?

 :::